ricardoquesada/c64-commando-2084/README.md

 There is a lot of code/data that indicates that a "level 2" (the levels that are shipped with Commando are level 0, 1 and 3) was in progress, or finished.

 All the actions, charset-mask, trigger rows are present.
-What's missing in the charset and the map.
-They were probably removed due to lack of RAM(?).
+What's missing is the charset and the map.
+They were probably removed due to lack of time (?) or due lack of RAM to create a single-load game (?).

-If you are interested in seeing whats included, search for "lvl2" in the `main.asm` file.
+For more info about this level, search for "lvl2" in the `main.asm` file.

 ## Analysis